To subscribe,send an e-mail to NPOJ8@YAHOO.COM with the word "Subscribe"

 These are the very famous words of Rabbi Nachman MiBreslav, founder of a Chassidic dynasty that never chose a successor, that to this day inspires Messianic hippies, bad Payis, and WAY oversized Yarmulkas with silly writing on them.
 Though the Na Na Nachman movement attracts recovering addicts, the political fringe, and people by and large divorced from reality -- the words themselves speak to us today, just as they spoke to our ancestors in the Ukraine several centuries ago.

 But the biggest group that suffers as a result of such a brazen act is the Palestinians themselves.
 Whether they are actively supportive of the terrorist act, myopically intellectually supportive of any strike against "the Israeli enemy", or morally and politically against such actions, they all suffer.
 All they have ever needed to do is wait patiently and perhaps exert acts of passive resistance, and the Israeli consensus would recognize the incompatibility of the aspiration for Israel to be both a democratic state and a Jewish state.
-And the status quo, including much of the settlement enterprise outside of key population blocs, would either dissipate or evolve into a new form of coexistence.
+And the status quo would evolve into a new form of peaceful coexistence.

 But no. The silent majority does not rule.
 Rational thought does not rule.
-Passion and emotion dictate the politics of national extremism on all sides, and peaceful coexistence is delayed.
+Passion and emotion dictate the politics of national extremism, and peaceful coexistence is delayed.

 And the blame game begins.
 We all blame the terrorists who committed the murders.
 The Palestinians blame the Israelis for the occupation.
 The Israelis blame some Palestinians for celebrating the murders.
 The Palestinians blame the Israelis for blowing up the homes of the terrorists in an effort to discourage future such acts.
 The Israelis blame the Palestinians for non-cooperation.
 The Palestinians blame the Israelis for not actively pursuing a political arrangement.
 The Israelis blame the PA for collaborating with Hamas.
 The Palestinians blame the Israeli government for including ultra-Nationalists.